 Can you run faster than a horse?
 Not if the horse is running its fastest.
 But you might be able to run fast for LONGER than a horse.
-The world-record horse speed is 44 miles per hour for a quarter mile, while the fastest running by a human is about 27 miles per hour (by Olympian sprinter Usain Bolt).
-But in 1980 a Welsh guy named Gordon Green said, hey, people can outrun horses over a long distance, since a horse can’t keep up its top speed for very long.
-So he and his friends started the Man vs. Horse race.
-Dozens of horses and people run for almost 22 miles.
-They run the race every year, and a couple of times a person has actually won!
-What we do know is that at the end of it, both the people and the horses need a good long nap.
+In 1980 a Welsh guy named Gordon Green started the Man vs. Horse race.
+Dozens of horses and people run for 22 miles.
+They run the race every year, and a couple of times a person has actually won – including in 2022!
+At the end of it, both the people and the horses need a good long nap.

 Wee ones: Who has more legs, a man or a horse?